abelcheung/types-lxml/README.md

 ## Goal ② : Support multiple type checkers

-Currently the annotations are validated for both `mypy` and `pyright` strict mode.
+Currently the annotations are validated for both `mypy` and `pyright`.

 In the future, there is plan to bring even more type checker support.